CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 New: Video duration will be automatically fetched when inserting lesson videos
 New: Filter hook added to course filter
 New: Static texts in JS files are now translatable
-New: Automatic order completion redirects to See More Courses
+New: Automatic order completion redirects to Enrolled Courses
 Update: Button text changed for rejecting instructor requests
 Update: Default course count per page changed to 12 from 3
 Fix: Dashboard shortcode not working